abdulkadireyigul/fastcore/fastcore/cache/README.md

 The decorator will generate a key based on function name and arguments, retrieve cached results, or store new ones with the specified TTL.

+## Limitations

+- Only Redis backend is implemented (no in-memory or other backends)
+- Only async functions are supported (no sync cache/decorator)
+- No fallback if Redis is unavailable
+- No advanced Redis features (pub/sub, streams, etc.)
+- No distributed locking or rate limiting at the cache layer

 ## Error Handling

 Cache-related errors are logged using the global logger and will raise exceptions if Redis is unreachable.
 Handle exceptions as needed in your application.